ozh/cadrephoto/README.md

 - A [Pimoroni Inky Impressions](https://shop.pimoroni.com/products/inky-impression-7-3) eink display (I used the 7.3")
 - Any Raspberry Pi (built on a Raspberry Pi Zero 2 so any model should work)
 - Obviously all the required stuff to run a Raspberry Pi (power supply, SD card, etc.)
+- A case (I slightly hacked an Ikea 13 cm x 18 cm frame to house the screen ; there are also lots of 3D print templates available)

 # 🗃️ Installation